 - 1. criminal conviction(s) Failure to disclose a judgment of conviction entered by a Federal, State, or local court, regardless of whether: - a.
 There is a post-trial motion or an appeal pending; or - b.
-The judgement has been expunged or otherwise removed; - 2. information_Failure to properly and accurately disclose information regarding direct or indirect ownership or controlling interest of 5% five percent or more; - 3. #Falsified documentation is submitted to the Fiscal Agent or the DHCFP with any type of enrollment request-; - 4.
-Failure to disclose any exclusion from any state's Medicaid program or the Medicare program, regardless of whether that exclusion period has expired, or the exclusion was stayed;
+The judgement has been expunged or otherwise removed; - 2.
+Failure to properly and accurately disclose information information regarding direct or indirect ownership or controlling interest of five percent5% or more; and/or - 3. falsified Falsified documentation is submitted to the Fiscal Agent or DHCFP with any type of enrollment request; - 4.
+Failure to disclose any exclusion from any state's Medicaid program or the Medicare program, regardless of whether that exclusion period has expired, or the exclusion was stayed; - 5.
+Failure to complete and return the FCBC Consent form and/or complete the FCBC process as requested; - 6.
+Failure to permit a site visit; - 7.
+Failure to properly and accurately disclose any surrender of, or negative action taken against, any professional licensure or certification from any State or governing Board; and/or